Jump to section

 - Reducing your caffeine intake

 6. Get your body moving

 Take active breaks.
 Get up and move.
 Take a walk.
 Leave the building.

 It’s also important to take time to stretch your neck, shoulders, arms, and legs.
 Set a timer on your phone for five minutes, at least five times per day, to stretch.
 Get yourself a standing desk.
 Sit on an exercise ball while you work.

 Schedule a walk or run with a friend.
 Do laps around your block or around your house.
-Smartwatches are great ways to record miles, times, distances, and calories.
-Don't use lack of technology as an excuse, though!
+Smartwatches are great ways to record miles, times, and distances.
+But don't use lack of technology as an excuse!

 Exercise to your favorite songs.
 That means making more playlists!

 7. Pay attention to what you put in your mouth

 Nutrition plays a huge role in maintaining focus.